Hieromon/AutoConnect/mkdocs/datatips.md

 !!! caution "Contain with backquote"
     If that regular expression contains a backquote it must be escaped by backquote duplication.

-[^2]: This regular expressiondoes not fully support the format of the e-mail address requested in [RFC5322](https://tools.ietf.org/html/rfc5322).
+[^2]: This regular expression does not fully support the format of the e-mail address requested in [RFC5322](https://tools.ietf.org/html/rfc5322).
 [^3]: This regular expression does not consider semantic constraints.
 It is not possible to detect errors that do not exist as actual dates.